Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 Illness

-Like in any creatures, illness is a common situation that builds up stress and anxiety in Glofish Tetras.
+Like in any creature, illness is a common situation that builds up stress and anxiety in Glofish Tetras.
 Such pressure will further lead them to become aggressive and nasty.

 Mating Desire